FahadiF/Edge-Voice-Assistant/docs/ROADMAP.md

 before it shipped.
 Deferred to M5+ (documented, not silently dropped):
 `eva memory`/`eva user` CLI commands, real encryption-at-rest.

+## M4 Integration & validation pass ✅ (completed 2026-07-05)
+Real-hardware testing exposed integration gaps that unit tests with fakes could not: a release-blocking multi-system-message crash (fixed by refactoring `ContextBuilder` to emit exactly one system message with strict user/assistant alternation, enforced by `validate_chat_messages` — works across all supported chat templates with no model-specific hacks), assistant identity (introduces itself as "Edge Voice Assistant"), personas actually influencing replies, full CLI parity (`eva personas/users/voices/memory/ profile`), persona/profile/voice visibility in the startup banner and diagnostics, and the first version of `docs/MANUAL_TESTING.md`.

 ## M5 — Web UI & Desktop Shell ✅ shipped

 The platform API and WebSocket protocol were already built (M2.6); this